mwpx777/Professional-Readme/readme.md

 ![screenshot](assets/images/screenshot.png)

 ## **Installation**
-Type 'node index' from command line
+type 'node index' from command line

 ## **Features**
-This project will generate a professional readme file from user prompts
+this will generate a readme file from user input

 ## **Usage**
 This can be used by anyone needing a professsiona readme file for their project

 ## **Credits**
-undefined
+my wife

 ## **License**